jerryhgladinet/docs/admin/source/chapter03.rst

 If the tenant's infrastructure is in the same local area network as the Cluster Server, the Active Directory can be directly accessed and integrated from the "Local Active Directory" page.
 The integration is done over LDAP protocol.

-However, if the tenant's infrastructure is away from the Cluster Server, it is recommended using "Server Agent" to connect both the tenant's file server and Active Directory to Cluster Server.
+However, if the tenant's infrastructure is away from the Cluster Server, it is recommended using "Server Agent" to connect both the tenant's file server and Active Directory to the Cluster Server.

 .. tip::